 - Display Advertising – add banner or text ads e.g. Google AdSense to your site.
 You get paid per click (as per Google Adsense) or per pageview.
 To make decent money you will need a sizeable audience.
 Stephen Chapman at ZDNet has some good tips for boosting AdSense revenue

 - Subscriptions – is when you charge visitors money to access content behind a “paywall”.
-Subscriptions works well when you have content worth selling or with cloud based tools.
-A variation is “freemium” where the majority of your content or features is free, but you charge for a smaller portion of premium content or functionality e.g. mailchimp.
+Subscriptions work well when you have content worth selling or with cloud-based tools.
+A variation is “freemium” where the majority of your content or features is free, but you charge for a smaller portion of premium content or functionality e.g. MailChimp.
 Setting up subscriptions requires a lot of work behind the scenes before you can accept credit card payments.
-For this reason it is not something that we would recommend for the beginner or the faint hearted.
+For this reason, it is not something that we would recommend for the beginner or the faint-hearted.

-Selz is currently working on an easy way to do subscriptions.
+Selz is currently working a feature for subscriptions.
 Sign up to our newsletter if you want to know more about when it’s released.

 One of the biggest problems for any budding online entrepreneur is the challenge of handling payments online.
 Handling online payments normally involves a payment gateway to process the credit card transactions and an online bank merchant account (it’s a bank account that allows you to receive the credit card payments when selling online).

-The reasons that entrepreneurs trying to selling online themselves is traditionally difficult are:
+The reasons that entrepreneurs trying to sell online themselves is traditionally difficult are: